PermutaTriangle/Tilings/README.rst

 We use the symbol ``↣`` instead of ``=`` to remind us that the counts of the two sides are definitely not the same.
-Notice, the right hand side tiling here also now requires that we can count the occurrences of ``0: (0, 0)``.
+Notice, the right-hand side tiling here also now requires that we can count the occurrences of ``0: (0, 0)``.
 If there are ``k`` occurrences of ``0: (0, 0)`` in a gridded permutation then there will be ``k + 1`` gridded permutations that fuse to this gridded permutation.
 Of course, here occurrences of ``0: (0, 0)``